xuyuanxin/notes/language/python/base/python_types.md

 >>> a = 1.23 # Now it's a floating point
 ```

-This isn’t typical Python code, but it does work—a starts out as an integer, then becomes a string, and finally becomes a floating-point number.
+@a starts out as an integer, then becomes a string, and finally becomes a floating-point number.
 However, that’s not really what’s happening.
 In Python, things work more simply.
 Names have no types; as stated earlier, types live with objects, not names.
-In the preceding listing, we’ve simply changed a to reference different objects.
+In the preceding listing, we’ve simply changed @a to reference different objects.

 Objects, on the other hand, know what type they are—each object contains a header field that tags the object with its type.
 The integer object 3, for example, will contain the value 3, plus a designator that tells Python that the object is an integer (strictly speaking, a pointer to an object called int, the name of the integer type).
 The type designator of the 'spam' string object points to the string type (called str) instead.
 Because objects know their types, variables don’t have to.